YuehHanChen/AWS-Redshift-ETL-Pipeline-Development-for-Music-Streaming-Startup/README.md

 5. time - timestamps of records in songplays broken down into specific units
    * start_time, hour, day, week, month, year, weekday

-## Project Template
+## File Explanation
-1. `create_table.py` is where you'll create your fact and dimension tables and staging tables for the star schema in Redshift.
+1. `create_table.py` is where I created the fact and dimension tables and staging tables for the star schema in Redshift.
-2. `etl.py` is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+2. `etl.py` is where I loaded data from S3 into staging tables on Redshift and then processed that data into your analytics tables on Redshift.
-3. `sql_queries.py` is where you'll define you SQL statements, which will be imported into the two other files above.
+3. `sql_queries.py` is where I defined you SQL statements, which will be imported into the two other files above.
-4. `test.ipynb` is where you'll create redshift cluster and create an IAM role that has read access to S3 and verify the result after run `etl.py`.
+4. `test.ipynb` is where I created redshift cluster and create an IAM role that has read access to S3 and verify the result after run `etl.py`.
-5. `README.md` is where you'll provide discussion on your process and decisions for this ETL pipeline.
+5. `README.md` is where I provided discussion on the process and decisions for this ETL pipeline.

 ## Project Steps
 Below are steps you can follow to complete each component of this project.